-"Serve as a student-centered institution focused on building a highly-skilled workforce fueling economic growth."
+"Serve our community as a learning-centered institution to build a globally competitive workforce that supports economic development."

 Refer to the FTCC website for the most current information.

 Scan this code or go to www.faytechcc.edu & click on Student Handbook.